 The term "underrepresented" is context-dependent and should be considered relative to the relevant communities, workforces, and locations.
-For example, according to the National Science Foundation's 2019 report titled, "Women, Minorities and Persons with Disabilities in Science and Engineering", women, persons with disabilities, and underrepresented minority groups-blacks or African Americans, Hispanics or Latinx, and American Indians or Alaska Natives-are vastly underrepresented in the STEM (science, technology, engineering and math) fields that drive the energy sector.
+For example, according to the National Science Foundation's 2019 report titled, "Women, Minorities and Persons with Disabilities in Science and Engineering," women, persons with disabilities, and underrepresented ethnic and racial groups-blacks or African Americans, Hispanics or Latinx, and American Indians or Alaska Natives-are vastly underrepresented in the STEM (science, technology, engineering and math) fields that drive the energy sector.
 That is, their representation in STEM education and STEM employment is smaller than their representation in the U.S. population.
-For example, in the U.S., Hispanics, African Americans and American Indians or Alaska Natives make up 24 percent of the overall workforce, yet only account for 9 percent of the country's science and engineering workforce.
-DOE seeks to inspire underrepresented Americans to pursue careers in energy and support their advancement into leadership positions.
+For example, in the U.S., Hispanics, African Americans, and American Indians or Alaska Natives make up 24 percent of the overall workforce, workforce/#:~:text=%28e%29%20The%20term%20%E2%80%9Caccessibility%E2%80%9D%20means% 20the%20design%2C%20construction%2C,with%20disabilities%2C%20can%20fully%20and%20indepen dently%20use%20them.